 7 Benefits of House Hacking

-Successful house hacking should allow owners to live for free, or at least at a greatly reduced cost.
-Although a multi-family property may cost more initially, the ability to rent out multiple units to cover the mortgage is a huge upside.
+Successful house hacking should allow owners to live for free, or at least at a significantly reduced cost.
+Although a multi-family property may cost more initially, the ability to rent out multiple units to cover the mortgage is a considerable upside.

-House Hacking is considered one of the best real estate investing strategies for beginners.
-It allows you to buy real estate that acts as both a primary residence and investment property.
-House Hackers take on less financial burden of carrying a mortgage on their own, thus lowering risk.
+House hacking is considered one of the best real estate investing strategies for beginners.
+It allows you to buy real estate as a primary residence and an investment property.
+House hackers take on less of the financial burden of carrying a mortgage on their own, thus lowering risk.

 The monthly cash flow received from rent helps investors pay down their mortgage, sometimes a lot faster.
 Once the mortgage is paid off, the property can become a completely cash flowing, passive investment.